City Island (TV series)

-City Island is an American animated television series created by Aaron Augenblick.
+City Island is an American children's 3-minute short education comedy animated television series created by Aaron Augenblick.
 The series features two young inanimate friends (voiced by Kimia Behpoornia and Kimiko Glenn) in the fictional city of City Island learning about how the city works, with a focus on civics.
 The three-minute episodes play between long-form series on PBS Kids.
 City Island debuted in December 2022.

 Synopsis

 City Island is an educational series of animated shorts that follow a talking light bulb named Watt and his best friend, a kite named Windy.
 The series educates children on civics-related topics including economics, geography, finance, and transportation.